The following boards still have vacancies:

-Service on a city board, commission or authority is limited to residents of the city, except the Transportation Mobility Board.
+Service on a city board, commission or authority is limited to residents of the city.
 Applications must be received by 5 p.m.
-Thursday, January 31, 2019.
-City council will review the applications and set up interviews for mid-February.
-Appointments will be made in March and terms will begin April 1.
+Tuesday, April 30, 2019.
+Terms will begin immediately.
 Questions may be directed to the city clerk at 303-795-3753.

 Building Board of Appeals – 5 members, 2 alternates, 3-year terms